 Here, your choice of operator is crucial.

-If you're already a customer of operators like SFR, Orange, Red by SFR, or Sosh, you have the power to add an eSIM smartwatch option to your main package.
+If you are already a customer of operators such as SFR, Orange, Red by SFR, or Sosh, you can add a smartwatch eSIM option to your main plan.

-However, those who use the services of Bouygues or Free Mobile find themselves in a bind, as they have to change operator to take advantage of the eSIM package on their smartwatch.
+However, those who use Bouygues or Free Mobile services find themselves in a dead end, as they must change operators to take advantage of the eSIM plan on their smartwatch.

 Number and package sharing

-As you've already guessed, the eSIM option for smartwatch is designed to share the same phone number and benefits as your main smartphone package.
-This means that everything you use on your watch, whether it's mobile data, call minutes or SMS, comes from the same plan as your phone.
+As you may have already understood, the eSIM option for smartwatches is designed to share the same phone number and benefits as your main smartphone plan.
+This means that everything you use on your watch, whether it's mobile data, call minutes, or text messages, comes from the same plan as your phone.

 Get eSIM for your smartwatch!

-If you have a smartwatch compatible with the eSIM technologyWith this type of chip, you can access the Internet and other services on the move, or use your watch autonomously, without depending on your smartphone.
+If you have a smartwatch compatible with the eSIM technology, purchasing this type of chip allows you to access the Internet and various services while on the go, or to use your watch independently, without relying on your smartphone.

-To get a local eSIM, simply contact Orange customer service or that of your operator (Red by SFR, or Sosh, or SFR) and explore the options available, making sure to choose a plan that matches your usage and connectivity needs.
+To obtain a local eSIM, simply contact Orange customer service or your operator's customer service (Red by SFR, Sosh, or SFR) and explore the available options, making sure to choose a plan that suits your usage and connectivity needs.

 So which operator do you choose to buy the eSIM card for your smartwatch: SFR, Orange, Red by SFR, or Sosh?